Episode 241: Depressive Personality Style with Jonathan Shedler

 Access Blog with Footnotes here.

-Okay.
-Alright.
 Welcome back to the podcast.
-I'm joined with Dr. Jonathan Shedler to talk about depressive personality style.
-He has been on the podcast before talking about narcissism, obsessive compulsive personality, beginning treatment, and psychodynamic psychotherapy.
-We have no conflicts of interest to report.
+Today I'm joined by Dr. Jonathan Shedler to talk about depressive personality style.
+He has been on the podcast before to discuss narcissism, obsessive compulsive personality, beginning treatment, and psychodynamic psychotherapy.

-We will be doing a lot of role play today, trying to give a practical understanding of depressive personality dynamics, how it shows up in therapy, and how to start to help the person get in touch with their own needs, desires, and frustrations.
+We will be doing a lot of role play today to try and give a practical understanding of depressive personality dynamics, how it shows up in therapy, and how to help the person get in touch with their own needs, desires, and frustrations.

 Individuals with a depressive personality style are often professionally and socially externally “successful” with a warm, engaging, empathic presence, and invested in making other people happy.
 Due to adaptive childhood dynamics, they developed an accommodating nature and can get stuck in relationships—even therapeutic ones—where their own needs, desires, and anger remain neglected, disavowed, and largely unconscious.